-Following a $30 million renovation, this art deco beauty reopened in 2009, just as it turned 70.
-Thankfully the streamline moderne exterior has been preserved; inside, the rooms have been upgraded with hardwood floors, windows that open (yes, it's a rarity), flat-screen TVs and iPod docking stations.
+This Art Deco beauty reopened in the late aughts after a $30-million makeover, and the results are stunning.
+The streamline moderne exterior has been preserved, while inside, the rooms have been upgraded with hardwood floors, windows that open (yes, it's a rarity) and modern tech amenities.
 All offer ocean views and many have balconies and kitchenettes.
 A restaurant and pool have also been added, and, on the rooftop, guests can enjoy a drink at the Suite 700 lounge or a spa treatment.
 If you want to bury your toes in the sand, cross the street and the PCH pedestrian bridge and you'll find yourself on the beach.